IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/running-debugging.md

                  --debug-dir[=DIR]    When `--debug`, try to search for PlutusTx source files in given DIR (default: .)
                  --budget=INT,INT     Set CPU,MEM budget limit.
 The default is no limit.
 Only if --run, --bench, or --debug is given
 ```

-Two interesting sub-commands which can aid during Plutus-based script development (e.g. Aiken, Plutus Tx, Plutarch) are `--print-builtins` and `--print-cost-model` which as their name suggest print detailed lists of currently recognized builtin functions and cost model parameters, respectively.
+Two interesting sub-commands which can aid during Plutus-based script development (e.g. Aiken, Plutarch, Plutus Tx) are `--print-builtins` and `--print-cost-model` which as their name suggest print detailed lists of currently recognized builtin functions and cost model parameters, respectively.

-## Compiling with the `plutus` CLI
+## Converting compiled code with the CLI {#converting}

 Before you can even run or debug your code, you first need to compile and extract the plutus code from the high-level source code.
 The steps for extracting plutus code vary depending on the source language you are using (Plutus Tx, Aiken, ...);
-if your are using Plutus Tx as source, you can follow the instructions on [how to extract compiled code].
+if your are using Plutus Tx as source, you can follow the instructions on [how to inspect compiled code](./inspecting.md#inspecting-the-compiled-code).

 Although the CLI tool cannot help with compiling high-level code (e.g. Plutus Tx), it can aid with compiling and converting
 between different formats and intermediate representations of plutus code.